Vignettes

 Site Specific Sculpture

-In Taipei, Richard and Scheiber-Loeis were joined by Mario and Luisa of SGF Scultura to deliver Arete to its final home.
-The team was tasked with the critical task of choosing how to place the work.
+In Taipei, once delivered to the site, the team was tasked with the critical work of choosing how to place the sculpture.
 In keeping with the goal of facilitating a conscientious balance between nature, art, and the cityscape, the sculpture was ultimately arranged so one of its points gestures outwards from Timeless Tower towards Taipei 101, creating a visual link between these two urban giants.

 Arete arrives at Timeless Tower

-Upon Timeless Tower’s completion this spring, Arete will be the centerpiece of the public plaza that surrounds the tower.
-Among lush trees, residents and passersby alike can contemplate the work’s multitude of faces and characters: “They’re all very open and fluid,” Richard says, “everybody sees something different.”
-Not wanting for anything, the plaza will also feature a “Pebble” bench by British artist Ben Barrell, who Richard had the privilege of meeting during his trip.
+Now in its final place, Arete is the centerpiece of the public plaza that surrounds the tower.
+Among lush trees, residents and passersby can contemplate the work’s multitude of faces and characters: “They’re all very open and fluid,” Richard says, “everybody sees something different.”
+Not wanting for anything, the plaza will also feature a “Pebble” bench by British artist Ben Barrell, whom Richard had the privilege of meeting during his trip.
 Barrell’s bench will provide viewers the perfect respite from which to enjoy Arete‘s many pleasures.

 Installation at the plaza